One UI

-One UI is a user interface (UI) developed by Samsung Electronics for its mobile, computing devices and TVs, including Android devices running Android 9 Pie and later.
+One UI is a user interface developed by Samsung Electronics for its mobile, computing devices and TVs, including Android-based devices running Android 9 "Pie" and later.
+It is the successor to Samsung Experience.

-The successor to Samsung Experience, Samsung designed One UI to make using larger smartphones easier and be more visually appealing.
-It was announced and unveiled at Samsung Developer Conference in 2018, and was updated in Galaxy Unpacked in February 2019 alongside the Galaxy S10 series, Galaxy Buds and the Galaxy Fold, since then receiving yearly upgrades.
+Samsung designed One UI to make using larger smartphones easier and be more visually appealing.
+It was announced and unveiled at Samsung Developer Conference on 7 November 2018, and was updated in the Galaxy Unpacked event on 20 February 2019 alongside the Galaxy S10 series, the Galaxy Fold, the Galaxy Watch Active, the Galaxy Fit and the Galaxy Buds, since then receiving yearly upgrades.

-The latest stable version, One UI 8, was released on July 25, 2025 with the launch of the Galaxy Z Fold7, Flip7 and Flip7 FE, with other phones expected to receive the update from September 2025 onwards starting from Galaxy S25 series.

 Features

 One UI was designed as part of a goal to make Samsung's hardware and software "work together in perfect harmony" and provide a more "natural" experience on large-screen smartphones.
 One UI displays most of the features that were in the Samsung Experience UX.
 A prominent design pattern in many of Samsung's system applications is to intentionally place common features and user interface elements along the middle of the screen rather than near the top.
 This makes them easier to reach with a user's thumb when using the device one-handed.

-For similar reasons, apps use large headers to push their main content towards the vertical center of the screen.
+For similar reasons, apps use large headers to push their main content towards the vertical centre of the screen.
 The navigation bar supports the use of gestures and the usual 3-button system, while a system-wide "night mode" was also added (which gives UI elements and supported applications a darkened color scheme).
 As with Android Pie upstream, the Overview screen of recent apps uses a horizontal layout, as opposed to the vertical layout of previous versions.

 One UI Core

-One UI Core was a slimmed down version of the original One UI feature set aimed towards the lower-end models of the A, F, M, and J series' devices.
-Devices running One UI Core typically have a reduced set of features compared to the full version of One UI.
-One UI Core hasn't been made available to those low-end devices since the release of One UI 6, and devices previously running One UI Core were instead given full One UI software with limited features with the update to version 6.
+One UI Core was a slimmed down version of the original One UI feature set aimed towards the lower-end/budget models of the A Series, M Series, the F Series, and some budget A series Tablets that all came with the core version of One UI.
+Devices running One UI Core lacked features that the full version of One UI gets such as Screen recording, Knox Security, Samsung DeX, Link to Windows, Good Lock modules, and sometimes AR Emoji depending if the OS uses 32-bit or 64-bit.
+Since the release of One UI 6, the One UI Core name had been abandoned, and devices previously running One UI Core were instead given full One UI software with limited features with the update to One UI 6.0 based on Android 14.

 Default apps and components

-The following is a list of Samsung's own software and functionalities that are included with One UI (as of version 7.0).
-Not all of them are preinstalled and available for all devices, with some regional differences also.